Najibalmou/Najibalmou/README.md

 # 💫 About Me:
 Hi, I'm Najib!
-I'm a full-stack developer with a passion for building scalable and efficient web applications.
+I'm a Full-Stack Developer with a passion for building scalable and efficient web applications.

 ## 🌐 Socials: